kubernetes/community/sig-windows/CONTRIBUTING.md

 ## Joining the community of other contributors

 The best way to get in contact with the contributors working on Windows support is through the Kubernetes Slack.
 To get a Slack invite, visit [http://slack.k8s.io/](http://slack.k8s.io/) .
 Once you're logged in, join us in the [#SIG-Windows](https://kubernetes.slack.com/messages/sig-windows) channel.
+You can also use the [Kubernetes Community Forums](https://discuss.kubernetes.io/c/general-discussions/windows) to chat about Windows containers on Kubernetes.

 To get access to shared documents, meeting calendar, and additional discussions, be sure to also join the [SIG-Windows Google Group](https://groups.google.com/forum/#!forum/kubernetes-sig-windows).